Things are moving pretty fast here at White Horse CAD.

 - eDrawings, allowing clients to view and manipulate solid models, assemblies and drawings using a free viewer.
 We are also able to send files as *.exe allowing viewing of models, assemblies and drawings without downloading or installing additional software.

 - “Dumb Solids”.
 We are able to supply 3D files that can be opened by many different types of software, file formats include Parasolid, IGES, STEP and many others.
 These file formats are particularly useful for importing into CAM software for creating complex CNC cutting paths.

 - Files for 3D printing, We are able to output all of our 3D designs in STL, OBJ and other formats compatible with many types of 3D printers.

 - Drawing files in PDF format for easy storage and printing or DXF format for generating simple 2D tool paths.

-We are still making decisions on which networking group to become a part of, but at this time…. its looking like both i2i and 4N, that are similar but VERY different.
+We are still making decisions on which networking group to become a part of but at this time…. it’s looking like both i2i and 4N, which are similar but VERY different.

-We have also done some old fashioned door knocking… Well, visiting local companies who may be interested in our services and letting them know what we can do.
+We have also done some old-fashioned door knocking… Well, visiting local companies who may be interested in our services and let them know what we can do.
 We found a few potential clients, so it just goes to show the old methods still give results.

 Sometimes we all need a few pointers to help us make the right decisions.
 This is even more important when you are starting a new venture and feeling a little overwhelmed by the whole process of starting and owning a company.
 Thankfully help is available, White Horse CAD has secured a grant for 12 hours of training to help us build and grow the business.
 Cool Ventures SME Growth Programme is giving us access to 3 courses to help us grow and learn some of the fundamentals of owning and running a business.